jalovatt/m-combinator/README.md

 # M-Combinator

-This project was created for a React coding challenge.
+This project was created for a React coding challenge, given the basic prompt "choose an API you're familiar with, and do something interesting with it".

 It uses the [Marvel API](https://marvel.com) to show major comic events in which a given set of characters all appear.